DraperNation/digital-country-hackathon-bhutan-2025/the-residents/README.md

 ## 💡 The Future

-Druk e‑Portal is not just a hackathon build — it’s a production-grade blueprint for digital nation-state infrastructure.
+Druk e‑Portal is not just a hackathon build — it's a production-grade blueprint for digital nation-state infrastructure.

 Bhutan can lead the world in trust, compliance, and institutional clarity.